prewk/seriplating/readme.md

 If you don't know what this does, you probably don't need it and shouldn't use it. :)

+__Note:__ This library will have composer install Laravel, which is pretty insane if you don't use Laravel.
+It uses an array helper class from there.
+I only use it in Laravel currently, so it made sense for me, even though it might not make sense for you.
+Sorry.

 First, an insane amount of preparations

 ````php